PedroIvoSL/PedroIvoSL/README.md

 # Hi there, I'm Pedro Ledo! 👋

-Welcome to my GitHub landing page!
+Welcome to my GitHub!
 I'm passionate about cybersecurity and front-end development

 ## About Me

 - 💚💛 Brazilian!
 - 🌱 Computer science student at UCB 💙🤍💙.
 - 💼 Working at FUNPRESP-JUD as a dev.
+- 🎸 Passionate about music writting.

 ## Languages and Tools:
 <p align="left"></a>